 Relief Centres and/or assembly areas which cater for people's basic needs for floods may be established to meet the immediate needs of people affected by flooding.
-This is detailed in the Greater Shepparton City Council MEMP.
+The flood relief centres and/or Assembly Areas are listed in the Shepparton MEMP:

-VICPOL in consultation with VICSES will liaise with Local Government and DHHS (where regional coordination is required) via the relevant control centre to plan for the opening and operation of emergency relief centres.
+VICPOL in consultation with VICSES will liaise with Local Government and DHHS (where regional coordination is required) via the relevant control centre to plan for the opening and operation of relief centres.
 This can best be achieved through the Emergency Management Team (EMT).